Padres win on Austin Nola’s RBI single off brother Aaron - NewsBreak

 That was the extent of the emotion in the brotherly showdown.

-Aaron Nola, 29, went right back to work and retired the next two batters, and Austin Nola’s Padres went on to beat the Philadelphia Phillies 1-0.
+Aaron Nola went right back to work and retired the next two batters, and Austin Nola’s Padres went on to beat the Philadelphia Phillies 1-0.

 “It was weird.
 I got the hit and I was like, ‘Ah, I feel great,’ and then I look at him and he’s locked back in, going after the next hitter.
 Credit to him.
 Nothing ever fazes him,” he added.